noinil/noinil/README.md

 I am doing research in computational biophysics.
 My interests include functional mechanisms of DNA-protein binding, multi-scale organization of the genome, liquid-liquid phase separation in gene expression, and modeling of biomolecules in molecular dynamics simulations.
 I write code for MD softwares [GENESIS](https://www.r-ccs.riken.jp/labs/cbrt/) and [CafeMol](https://www.cafemol.org/).

-I used to be a free software fanatic (FSF), with many experiences of using various Linux distributions.
-But now I use paid softwares as much as possible to save time and to focus more on other interesting things.

-In order to participate in a sport without any physical contact, I started practicing the Rubik’s cube from 2009, and I broke the Chinese national record for the 2×2×2 cube in a game in 2010.
-But I lost the passion to keep practicing since then.
-You can find my official records from [World Cube Association](https://www.worldcubeassociation.org/persons/2009TANC02).
+In addition to my professional work, I enjoy participating in non-contact sports, and in 2009, I began practicing the Rubik’s cube.
+My passion and dedication paid off in 2010, when I set a new Chinese national record for the 2×2×2 cube during a competition.
+Although I have not maintained the same level of practice since then, I am still proud of my achievement and encourage others to pursue their hobbies and passions outside of work.
+For those interested, my official records can be found on the [World Cube Association](https://www.worldcubeassociation.org/persons/2009TANC02).

 ## Find me